Limitations Of Cost Plus Pricing

 2. Disincentivizes Cost Control and Efficiency:

 Because the markup is applied to the total cost, there’s less incentive to control and reduce production expenses.
 If the markup remains constant, increased costs directly translate into higher selling prices.
 This can lead to complacency and a lack of focus on operational efficiency.
-Businesses might overlook opportunities for cost reduction because they are effectively passing on any cost increases to the customer.
+So naturally, businesses might overlook opportunities for cost reduction because they are effectively passing on any cost increases to the customer.
 A more proactive and efficient approach would be to focus on reducing costs and improving productivity to maintain a healthy profit margin.

 3. Difficulty in Accurate Cost Accounting: